Town of Kemptville

 Kemptville is located near the junction of Highway 43 and Highway 416 and so is very accessible to the Rideau visitor.
-In town (population 2400) there is a variety of stores and restaurants and Kemptville Hospital offers medical and emergency services.
-On Highway 43 close by the bridge which crosses the South Branch, boaters can find food, fuel, hardware and emergency supplies.
+In town (population 3900) there are a variety of stores and restaurants and Kemptville Hospital offers medical and emergency services.
+Along County Road 43 the visitor can find food, fuel, hardware and supplies.

 The Ferguson Forest Centre (part of the former G. Howard Ferguson Forest Station) is a major source of tree seedlings.
-There is a large tract of Crown Land (part of the former Forest Station) which has a number of hiking trails taking you through pine forests, marshland and beech stands.
+There is a large tract of Crown Land (part of the former Forest Station) which has 22 km of hiking trails taking you through pine forests, marshland and beech stands.

-Kemptville is accessible from the Rideau Waterway by way of Kemptville Creek.
-According to the charts, Kemptville Creek is navigable by shallow draught boats for about 3 miles (5 km) to the town.
+Kemptville is accessible from the Rideau Canal by way of Kemptville Creek.
+Kemptville Creek is navigable by shallow draught boats to the town.
 Limiting depths are 3 feet (1 m) at datum, but local boaters report depths of from 7-15 feet (2-5 m).
 The other limiting factor is the Bridge Street bridge which has a clearance of 11 feet (3.5 m).
 Boaters will find a boat launch with a small dock and washrooms at Curry Park just south of the Bridge Street Bridge.
 However, this water access point is a fair distance from any Kemptville services.

 In January 1857, the Village of Kemptville was incorporated by a Special Act of the Legislature of Upper Canada.